Polanco

 Francisco Petrarca 258, Polanco

 Eno is Chef Enrique Olvera's mini-franchise of casual and considerably more affordable cafes (Olvera did Pujol).
 True to style, he's using traditional Mexican ingredients but making them relevant to a more modern, city-based clientele.
-The lunch hour is prime time here, when the long bar and all the tables are full—all three branches are cleverly located in major office areas.
-If you can nab a seat, go for the Tepache, a fermented pineapple drink not dissimilar to Kombucha, to help digest one of the meaty tortas—aka the ultimate Mexican sandwich served on traditional bolillo bread rolls.
+The lunch hour is prime time here, when the long bar and all the tables are full—all five branches are cleverly located in major office areas.
+If you can nab a seat, go for the Kombucha Jengibre, to help digest one of the meaty tortas—aka the ultimate Mexican sandwich served on traditional bolillo bread rolls.